Cyber4tff/Rope/Home.md

 3. Download and install 3rd-party dependencies
 - Install the models

     - **To get access to all the features of Rope**, you need to [download the models from here](https://github.com/Hillobar/Rope/releases/tag/Sapphire).
-Either download the models file, which has all of the model files in it, or just grab the ones you're missing in the list.
+You need all of the files.

     - Place the downloaded model files in the `Rope/models` folder